themindfulbit/td/_content/1-episodes/2014-01-17-063-intro-to-responsive-design.md

 >
 > {{ theme:partial src="image" title="Much better." show="{{ number }}" file="compressed-sass.png" }}
 >
-> You can get a nice compressed version of your CSS file for your production site by running `compass compile --output-style compressed --force` which will minimize file size and speed up your site.
+> You can get a nice compressed version of your CSS file for your production site by running `compass compile --output-style compressed --force` which will minimize file size (usually it's about 1/3 the size of the uncompressed version) speed up your site for bandwidth-limited visitors.

-The [Takitapart Web Framework](https://github.com/takitapart/takitapart-framework) builds on Compass to normalize browser defaults (because each browser shows the same thing a little differently) and gives us the tools to build a [grid](http://en.wikipedia.org/wiki/Grid_(graphic_design)).
+The [Takitapart Web Framework](https://github.com/takitapart/takitapart-framework) builds on Compass to normalize the often conflicting default styling across different browsers.
+It also gives us the tools to build a [grid](http://en.wikipedia.org/wiki/Grid_(graphic_design)).

 {{ theme:partial src="image" title="Not this..." show="{{ number }}" file="not-grid.jpg" }}